 Past Injuries and Knee Pain

-- When any of the major ligaments of the knee are injured, they effect it’s natural stability, distribution of weight, and balance.
+- When any of the major ligaments of the knee are injured, natural stability, distribution of weight, and balance become affected.

 - When the bones in the knee slip out of place, pain can be immediate.
-Once a dislocation occurs, the likelihood of another such episode increases, causing more and more pain as an individual ages.
+Once a dislocation occurs, the likelihood of another one increases, causing more and more pain as an individual ages.

 After these traumas take place, they may be accompanied by pain due to the new biodynamics within the knee.
 Nerves may be pinched, bone can begin to rub against bone, and muscles can swell and become inflamed.